c4spar/cliffy-manual/command/built_in_commands.md

 ### Providers

-There are three built-in providers: `deno.land`, `nest.land` and `github`.
+There are a view built-in providers: `jsr.io`, `deno.land`, `nest.land` and `github`.
 If multiple providers are registered, you can specify the registry that should be used with the `--registry` option.
 The github provider can also be used to `upgrade` to any git branch.

 ```shell
 COMMAND upgrade --registry github --version main